pemcg/flickr_cli/README.md

 # flickr_cli
 Command-line tool to simplify admin of newly uploaded photos.
 It’s very specifically customised for my usage, but anyone is free to use and adapt to their own use.
 My use case is mainly film photography.
 I have several cameras and lenses, and like the photo to be added to albums for the camera and lens that was used to take the shot.
-I add the photo to a selection of film-related groups, as well as camera, lens and film specific groups where appropriate.
-Other groups are selected depending on whether the image is colour or black and white, the film format (35mm or 120), aspect ratio (6x45, 6x6 etc), camera type (eg TLR), and square photo-specific groups if the pixel aspect ratio is exactly square.
+I also add the photo to a selection of film-related groups, as well as camera, lens, and film specific groups where appropriate.
+Other tags are added and groups selected depending on whether the image is colour or black and white, the film format (35mm or 120), aspect ratio (6x45, 6x6 etc), camera type (eg TLR), and square photo-specific groups if the pixel aspect ratio is exactly square.

+When run the script opens a browser authentication window to enable you to login and authenticate the session.

 There are several command line arguments.